21 Most Famous Mexican Painters: A Journey through Mexican Art

 Frequently Asked Questions

-Her prints of colorful self-portraits can be found all over the world, and her museum in Mexico City (Casa Azul) is visited by millions of people every year.
+Her colorful self-portrait prints are found worldwide, and her museum in Mexico City (Casa Azul) draws millions of visitors each year.

 Who are the top 3 Mexican artists?